Djole01/KaprekarsConstant/README.md

 # Instructions
 	1. Clone / Download and get the binary folder.
-	2. On Linux , type ./KaprekarConstant  in a terminal in the bin/linux file directory.
+	2. On Linux , type chmod +x KaprekarConstant in a terminal in the files directory.
+This will make it executable.
+	   Then type, ./KaprekarConstant
 	   On Windows, run the .exe file from the bin/windows folder.
 	3. Enjoy.